Metawired/coderdojo/project/general/starter.md

 - Required software installed (depending on project) If you are joining CoderDojo for the first see scratch introduction project

-> Note: Our Dojo have limited access to internet connection.
+> **Note**: Our Dojo have limited access to internet connection.
-If you need any external materials for next session download them at home.
+If you need any external materials for next session like images etc. download them at home.
 Our mentors have also offline versions of software we going to use.

 ## FAQ